kasko/docs/source/products/visana/private-liability-contents/hausrat/rest-api-hausrat.rst

-   existing_customer,boolean,true,Does the customer have health insurance with Visana existing_insurance,boolean,true,Does the customer have an existing insurance persons,string,true,"How many people are living in the property, value (single, family)" ownership,string,true,"Ownership of the property, value (owner, renter)" more_than_one_person,boolean,true,Module to insure additional people in the same property person_count,integer,"required_if:more_than_one_person,true","The amount of people to insure additionally, value (min, max:3)" renters_damage,integer,"required_if:ownership,renter","Deductible for renter damages, value (0, 20000)" insured_sum,integer,true,"Insured sum of renter damages, value (500000000, 1000000000)" optional_modules1,boolean,true,Insure optional module: liability of driving a car that's not owned by you optional_modules2,boolean,true,Insure optional module: model aircraft optional_modules3,boolean,true,Insure optional module: participation of horse riding sport activities optional_modules4,boolean,true,Insure optional module: damages of riding a horse that's not owned by you optional_modules4_guarantee,string,"required_if:optional_modules4,true","Insured sum (damages of the horse), value (10_20, 10_30, 20_20, 20_30, 30_30, 30_40, 30_50)" optional_modules4_equestrian,boolean,"required_if:optional_modules4,true",Insure horse riding event adults,string,true,"Amount of adults, value (1,1_5,2,2_5,3,3_5,4,4_5,5,5_5,6,6_5,7,7_5,8,8_5,9)" rooms,string,true,"Amount of rooms, value (1,1_5,2,2_5,3,3_5,4,4_5,5,5_5,6,6_5,7,7_5,8,8_5,9)" insured_sum_hr,integer,true,"Amount of rooms, value (min:2000000, max:999999900)"
+   existing_customer,boolean,true,Does the customer have health insurance with Visana existing_insurance,boolean,true,Does the customer have an existing insurance adults,string,true,"Amount of adults, value (1,1_5,2,2_5,3,3_5,4,4_5,5,5_5,6,6_5,7,7_5,8,8_5,9)" rooms,string,true,"Amount of rooms, value (1,1_5,2,2_5,3,3_5,4,4_5,5,5_5,6,6_5,7,7_5,8,8_5,9)" insured_sum_hr,integer,true,"Amount of rooms, value (min:2000000, max:999999900)"